hm-shen/hm-shen.github.io/_pages/about.md

-I obtained my master's degree from the [Electrical and Computer Engineering](https://ece.engin.umich.edu/) department at the University of Michigan.
-I received my bachelor's degree in Electrical Engineering from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/).
+I obtained my master's degree from the [Electrical and Computer Engineering](https://ece.engin.umich.edu/) department at the University of Michigan and received my bachelor's degree in Electrical Engineering from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/).

 My email is hmshen-at-umich.edu